 National Donut Day was first officially observed in 1938 in Chicago, as a way to raise money for The Salvation Army, so they would have the means to help those who were hit by the Great Depression.
 It was also a way to honor the bravery and service of The Salvation Army Lassies.
 In Chicago, National Donut Day is still commemorated with a fundraiser for The Salvation Army, which has the support of big donut selling establishments such as Krispy Kreme and Hurts Donut.

-Donuts first arrived in America by the hands of Dutch settlers in 1809 and has since been Americans' favorite confectionery.
+Donuts first arrived in America by the hands of Dutch settlers in 1809 and has since been the number one favorite confectionery across the continent.
 Over half of Americans claim to love donuts, and they are one of the most popular cakes to bring into the office.
-Every year, an estimated 10 billion donuts are sold in the United States.
+Every year an estimated 10 billion donuts are sold in the United States, but at 1 billion donuts a year, per capita, Canadians eat even more.
+In fact Canada has more donut shops per capita that anywhere else in the world!

 The most requested flavor is the simple and original Glazed Donut, followed by Boston Cream and Jelly Filled.
-Generally, people tend to go to the established Krispy Kreme and Dunkin' Donuts to get their favorite cake, but independent and handmade donut shops are growing in popularity.
+Generally, people tend to go to the established Krispy Kreme, Dunkin' Donuts or Tim Hortons to get their favorite cake, but independent and handmade donut shops are growing in popularity.
 Many of these donut stores give away free donuts for National Donut Day as well!